ginkgobioworks/gen/paper/main.md

 data models are not optimal for representing this type of iterative engineering.
 Thus, we set out on a data model which could be a common, growable database of both reference and sample-specific sequences.

-While not directly related to GFAs, we saw another opportunity to couple graph models with another common need in synthetic biology -- tracking engineering.
+While not related to biology, we saw another opportunity to couple graph models with another common need in synthetic biology -- tracking engineering.
 The current state of sharing the evolution of a strain to its final state is ad-hoc.
-We saw that the addition of variants to a graph can be captured as a set of changes.
+We realized that the addition of variants to a graph can be captured as a set of changes.
 And if we can annotate these set of changes, we are able to devise a git-like system for tracking changes to samples.
 This enables workflows common in software engineering, such as continuous integration and code review.
 Additionally, this naturally links the process of genetic engineering with tracking the work that was done.
 This provides an easier path for follow-up work